Chocolate Peanut Butter Cups are easy, so delicious, and taste better than the store-bought version!

 - Peel off the paper, if desired.
 I usually leave it on otherwise the chocolate tends to melt on your hands!

 - Allow the cups to soften for about 5 minutes before eating

-- Keep remaining cups in refrigerator or freezer
+- Keep the remaining cups in the refrigerator or freezer

-- Try using other nut butters such as cashew butter or almond butter
+- Try using other nut butter such as cashew butter or almond butter

 Other fun desserts to try:

 - Easy Chocolate Dipped Pretzels